hepip/CarND-Vehicle-Detection/README.md

 Finding the best parameter was the trickiest part.
 Also, the training of SVM took a lot of time.
 I thought its best to use GridSearchCV to find the best parameters.
 Saving the the best model from the one's found also helped speed up the testing process.

 The pipeline might fail in different conditions like rain and snow.
+Need to speed up video creation process.